-The requirements for admission are the following: (1) an appropriate bachelor's degree from an accredited college or university with a grade point average of 2.8 or above on a 4.0 scale; (2) Graduate Record Examination general test scores; (3) teacher certification, or eligibility for it; (4) normally one to two years of teaching experience; (5) two letters of recommendation, at least one dealing with teaching ability; (6) official transcripts of all academic work taken since high school graduation, and (7) a completed application form, including autobiographical essay of about five hundred words dealing with previous experience and future professional goals.
-Inquiries and applications for admission should be sent to the dean for academic administration.
-Deadlines for submitting applications and supporting materials are the following: May 1 for summer session, July 1 for fall semester, and December 1 for spring semester.
+The requirements for admission are the following: (1) an appropriate bachelor's degree from an accredited college or university with a grade point average of 2.8 or above on a 4.0 scale; (2) satisfactory Graduate Record Examination general test scores; (3) teacher certification, or eligibility for it; (4) normally, one to two years of teaching experience; (5) two letters of recommendation, at least one attesting to teaching ability; (6) official transcripts of all academic work taken since high school graduation, and (7) a completed application form, including an autobiographical essay of about five hundred words describing previous experience and future professional goals.
+Inquiries and applications for admission should be sent to the Director of Graduate Studies.
+Deadlines for submitting applications and supporting materials are the following: June 1 for summer session, August 1 for fall semester, and January 1 for spring semester.